 Response No. 2

-In order to provide electric service to its direct access customers, Enron’s energy service provider subsidiaries, Enron Energy Services (EES) and Enron Energy Marketing (EEM), entered into certain long term supply contracts for a portion of their respective direct access loads, in anticipation of the potential exposure to high commodity prices upon cessation of the rate freeze and the concurrent cessation of the PX credit.
-During calendar year 2000, it was determined by EES and EEM that they no longer had need for such long-term contracts and therefore they sold or traded away their position under the majority of those contracts.
+In order to provide electric service to its direct access customers, Enron’s energy service provider subsidiaries, Enron Energy Services (EES) and Enron Energy Marketing Corp.
+(EEMC), entered into certain long term supply contracts for a portion of their respective direct access loads, in anticipation of the potential exposure to high commodity prices upon cessation of the rate freeze and the concurrent cessation of the PX credit.
+During calendar year 2000, it was determined by EES and EEMC that they no longer had need for such long-term contracts and therefore they sold or traded away their position under the majority of those contracts.
 Prior to Enron’s decision to resource the energy for direct access customers using utility procurement, Enron was purchasing the power for these customers in the short term energy markets.
 Accordingly, upon the return of these customers to PG&E and SCE for sourcing of their electric commodity, in January and February of 2001, EES and EEMC did not resell or re-market power from any long term contracts entered into to serve those customers.
 EES and EEMC simply reduced the extent of their short term purchases.

-In addition, Enron would note that when the representative of Southern California Edison asserted during the oral argument that Enron had profited from the sale of power contracts as a result of resourcing direct access customers, Edison was in possession of data responses provided by Enron in C.01-01-029 which established that such an assertion was false.

 In this proceeding Enron exercised its right as an interested party to submit testimony in support of a rate design proposal which met the Commission’s goals of equity and conservation.
 Indeed, the Enron proposal was commented upon favorably by some of the Commission’s own expert witnesses during the hearings.
 Notwithstanding that fact, the Commissioners’ inquiries of Enron during oral argument ignored Enron’s rate design proposal and focused exclusively on matters related to the wholesale electric market.
 Enron suggests that the public interest is best served in this proceeding by concentrating on the adoption of an appropriate rate design, rather than a digression into matters within the exclusive jurisdiction of federal authorities, or a misplaced attempt to apportion some degree of blame for unfortunate state of the California energy market.

 Respectfully submitted,